 Where FTC Rules and Cannabis Regulation Collide

 AI-generated personalized recommendations.
-If an AI system suggests a product based on your browsing history or purchase patterns, the consumer has a right to know it's AI-driven, not budtender expertise.
+If an AI system suggests a product based on browsing history or purchase patterns, the consumer should not be led to believe it is neutral human expertise when the ranking is automated, sponsored, margin-weighted, or behaviorally targeted.

 Age verification and customer profiling.
 Many dispensaries use AI to verify age and flag suspicious purchasing patterns.
 The FTC rule requires transparency when algorithmic systems make those calls.

 Chatbot interactions.
-If a cannabis chatbot is answering questions about product effects, dosing, or suitability for medical conditions, that's potentially making a health claim.
-And if it's AI-generated, it needs to be flagged as such.
+If a cannabis chatbot is answering questions about product effects, dosing, or suitability for medical conditions, that's potentially making a claim the retailer may not be able to support.
+The AI layer does not make that safer.

 Behavioral advertising and retargeting.
 Cannabis brands using AI to track and retarget customers on social media must now disclose that the ads are algorithmically placed, not editorial decisions.